 MegaMorph tackles this problem by utilizing the full set of multi-color information available for each galaxy and applying a variety of novel techniques.
 We are developing efficient algorithms capable of robustly measuring the properties of the internal components of tens of thousands of galaxies.
 It is central to our goals that we produce tools that we can put to practical scientific use, both by ourselves, but also by the wider astronomical community.

-MegaMorph is led by Steven Bamford at the University of Nottingham, together with Alex Rojas at Carnegie Mellon University in Qatar.
-The project is primarily funded by a grant from the Qatar National Research Foundation, which provides two postdocs dedicated to tackling this problem, one at Nottingham and another at CMU-Q. These posts were filled by Boris Haeussler and Marina Vika, respectively.
-Boris has now moved to a postdoc position at Oxford/Herts where, amongst other things, he is applying MegaMorph techniques to the VIDEO survey.
-In addition, Benedetta Vulcani, Andrea Borch and Jim Cresswell have been employed to work on the project for short periods.
-Steven Bamford is supported by an STFC Advanced Fellowship.
+MegaMorph was led by Steven Bamford at the University of Nottingham, together with Alex Rojas at Carnegie Mellon University in Qatar.
+The project was primarily funded by a grant from the Qatar National Research Foundation, which provided two postdocs dedicated to tackling this problem, one at Nottingham and another at CMU-Q. These posts were filled by Boris Haeussler and Marina Vika, respectively.
+In addition, Benedetta Vulcani, Arianna Cortesi, Andrea Borch and Jim Cresswell were been employed to work on the project for short periods.
+Steven Bamford was supported by an STFC Advanced Fellowship.
 We have also received some funding from Amazon Web Services.